 Escamillo Organic Pepper

-Attractive and prolific.
-A yellow partner for Carmen pepper.
-Same sweetness, earliness and yield as our top pick 'Carmen', but with yellow flesh.
-This hybrid is very productive on medium sized plants.
-Fruit are 6" long by 2.5" wide with similar lobed shoulders.
+A partner for Carmen with the same sweetness, earliness and yield, but with yellow flesh.
+This hybrid is very productive on medium sized plants, fruit are 6” long by 2.5” wide with similar lobed shoulders.
 Perfect for salads and roasting.
-Matures in 60 days (green) and 80 days (yellow).
+Matures in 60 days to green and 80 days to yellow.
 Approx. 10 seeds/pkg.

 Scroll down for more details and growing information.

 Peppers require a long, warm growing season.
 Seed should be started indoors in March or 8 weeks prior to transplanting.
 To start seed indoors, sow 2-3 seeds 1⁄4” deep, in 1x1” cells and provide constant moisture and a soil temperature of 26-29 degrees C. After germination (1-2 weeks), thin seedlings to one per cell.
 Once seedlings develop 2-3 true leaves, transplant into larger containers (2x2” or 3x3”).